 NOTE: After centrifugation, the cells should appear brown, and cell suspensions in medium should appear darker than usual.
 Cells should appear peppered with the nanoparticles1.

-Count the cells in suspension, and calculate the volume of medium volumes needed to create 3D cultures.
+Count the cells in suspension and calculate the volume of medium volumes needed to create 3D cultures.
 For adipospheroids, use 5,000 to 10,000 cells in 150 µL in 96-well plates.

 Using a 96-well bioprinting kit, place a cell-repellent 96-well plate at the top of the Spheroid Drive.

-Pipette 150 μL of cell suspension into each well of the 96-well plate, and close the plate to allow the cells to aggregate at the bottom in the shape of a magnet.
+Pipette 150 μL of cell suspension into each well of the 96-well plate and close the plate to allow the cells to aggregate at the bottom in the shape of a magnet.

-Leave the plate on the drive in the incubator for 1–2 h to yield a competent spheroid.
+Leave the plate on the spheroid drive in the incubator for 1–2 h to yield a competent spheroid.

 NOTE: These cultures should appear dense and brown and should be printed in the plate (Figure S1).
 Figure S2 presents a summary workflow of the main steps of 3D magnetic printing of spheroid assembly in 96-well plates.